Simulating high-accuracy nuclear motion Hamiltonians using discrete variable representation and Walsh-Hadamard QROM on fault-tolerant quantum computers: Discrete Variable Representation of the rotational-vibrational equation

-where $|\mathbf{v}^{\Gamma}\rangle$ denotes a vibrational product state associated with a given irreducible representation of the molecular symmetry group.
-Evaluation of such multidimensional matrix elements requires a suitable quadrature grid.
+Evaluation of multidimensional matrix elements with such a basis requires a suitable quadrature grid.
 A direct-product quadrature grid is obtained by combining one-dimensional grids such that the multidimensional indices remain independent.
-In this case, the multidimensional FBR Schrödinger equation becomes
+In this case, the multidimensional $\mathbf{T}$ is a Kronecker product of one-dimensional DVR transformation matrices,